TheStanHo/TheStanHo.github.io/content/articles/SettingUpAPersonalSandbox/index.md

 - Resource permissions
 Which you can (kind of) see below.
 Well the resource groups anyway but I can "Azure" you they are there😉.
 ![Stan's Lab](../../images/SettingUpAPersonalSandbox/Azure.png "Resources deployed") Since this is done in Terraform I can easily spin this up and down at a click of a button (or two... approver gate you see!).
-With the pipelines I have set up below for infrastructure, docker builds and also helmchart deployments.
-All done via Azure Yaml Pipelines
+With the pipelines I have set up below for infrastructure, docker builds and also helmchart deployments for such things as Prometheus/Nginx/Cronjob.
+All done via Azure Yaml Pipelines.
 ![Azure DevOps Pipelines](../../images/SettingUpAPersonalSandbox/Pipelines.png "Azure DevOps Pipelines")

 All in all, it was a good mini project to do over the weekend.
 Which will set me up on the path of refining my skillset and having an environment to play around with.
-Although, depending on my cost management skills it is debatable whether I regret this in the long run😅.
+Although, depending on my cost management skills it is debatable whether I'll regret this in the long run😅.